Home › Tax Filing › How To Deduct Stock Losses From Your Taxes

 Anyone who has a green card in the USA will need to pay taxes if they meet the IRS-set income threshold.

-Patreon creators can use FlyFin’s 1099 calculator to find business expenses they can write off on their tax forms.
+1099 creators on Patreon can use FlyFin’s 1099 calculator to easily find business expenses they can write off and lower their Patreon taxes.
+CPAs offer unlimited support on the app.

 Tax Write-Offs